 A PT bachelor's degree program can be completed in four years.
 Students who are on a quarter system typically have to earn about 180 credits, while those attending a school on the semester system must earn somewhere around 160 credits.
 To begin a bachelor's degree program in physical therapy, students must earn a high school diploma or associate degree.

-Bachelor’s programs in physical therapy are often titled “pre-physical therapy” programs, because they are designed to prepare students for graduate programs in physical therapy.
-Therefore, general science classes are important, including anatomy, chemistry, biology, physiology, and kinesiology.
-By the time they graduate, PT majors will understand the way human bones, muscles, joints, and general human body works.
+Online bachelor's degrees in physical therapy have a strong emphasis on science including anatomy, chemistry, biology, physiology, and kinesiology.
+By the time they graduate, PT majors will understand the way human bones, muscles and joints work together in the human body.
 Some programs include general medical courses, including those in ethics, the healthcare system, and healthcare law.
 Pharmacology and neuroscience are also important for physical therapy students.
 General education classes in the arts and humanities can also be expected in any undergraduate program.

 Many of the chemistry, biology, physics, and physiology classes require students to complete lab components.
-Online students will need to come to campus in order to do these hands-on assignments.
-Pre-physical therapy degree programs also require students to complete an internship in a PT setting during their degree program.
-This internship helps students determine if the graduate program in physical therapy is really right for them; it’s also a prerequisite for entrance to many master’s programs.
+Online students may need to come to campus in order to do these hands-on assignments.
+Pre-physical therapy degree programs may also require students to complete an internship in a PT setting during their degree programs.
+This internship helps students determine if the graduate program in physical therapy is really right for them; it’s also a prerequisite for entrance to many doctoral programs.
 The PT internships in these degree programs usually require at least 500 hours of work in the physical therapy setting.
-Successful pre-physical therapy graduates can apply to either two-year PT master’s programs or three- to four-year doctoral programs.
+Successful pre-physical therapy graduates may go on to apply to doctoral programs.

 Examples of course topics include neuroscience, community health, human anatomy and physiology, injuries of the musculoskeletal system, pediatric physical therapy, pharmacology, research methods, and biomechanics.
 Classes like functional anatomy give students a medical science background, while specific physical therapy courses, like therapeutic modality interventions, discuss actual physical exercises and techniques students can use to rehabilitate patients.